-Note that rdesktop-vrdp can access USB devices only through /proc/bus/usb.
-Please refer to chapter 12.7.7, USB not working, page 222 for further details on how to properly set up the permissions.
+Please refer to chapter 12.7.7, USB not working, page 223 for further details on how to properly set up the permissions for USB devices.
 Furthermore it is advisable to disable automatic loading of any host driver on the remote host which might work on USB devices to ensure that the devices are accessible by the RDP client.
 If the setup was properly done on the remote host, plug/unplug events are visible on the VBox.log file of the VM.